mathisbot/movie-matrix/README.md

 ### Start the development server

-This will start the development server at `http://localhost:3000` and the API server at `TBD`.
+This will start the development server at `http://localhost:3000` and the API server at `http://localhost:4000`.

 ```bash
 pnpm dev